Sequence9/Simple-To-Do-List/README.md

 # My To-Do List

 This is a simple To-Do List app made with React and Flask.
-It has a dark theme and some cool animations.
+It has a dark theme and some basic transition animations.

 ## Features